Georges034302/scb-akkodis-course/README.md

 <details>
 <summary><strong>Session 5 - Demo</strong> (click to expand/hide)</summary>

-### 🧪 Hands-On Lab: Azure DMS Migration – SQL Server (Docker) to Azure SQL Managed Instance
+### 🛠️ Azure DMS Migration Demo: Azure SQL ➞ Azure SQL

 #### 🏷️ Lab Title
-Online Migration from On-Premises SQL Server (Docker) to Azure SQL Managed Instance using Azure Database Migration Service (DMS)
+Online Migration from Azure SQL Server to Azure SQL Server using Azure Database Migration Service (DMS)

 #### 🎯 Lab Objective
-Simulate a real-world **online migration** from a local SQL Server (running in Docker) to Azure SQL Managed Instance (MI) using Azure DMS, with all steps performed via Azure CLI and JSON configuration files.
+Demonstrate a **complete online migration** of a SQL Server database from one Azure SQL Server to another using Azure Database Migration Service (DMS), with all steps performed via Azure CLI and REST API.

 #### ✅ Lab Scenario
-You are tasked with migrating a production SQL Server database to Azure SQL MI.
-The source is simulated using a Docker container.
+You are tasked with migrating a production database from a source Azure SQL Server to a target Azure SQL Server.
 The migration must be automated, auditable, and validated using CLI and SQL queries.

 ---